 The availability of beds appeared to be a trust-wide issue, with intensive, acute and older people's beds always in demand.
 The trust monitors both bed occupancy rates and delayed transfers of care.
 The trusts target for delayed transfers of care is below 7.5%.
-At the time of our in Wiltshire.
+At the time of our inspection these stood at 7.6% across the trust and at 17% in Wiltshire.
 At December 2013 bed occupancy rates at the trust stood at 92%.
 By the end of our inspection had risen to 97.9%.
 We found some services, such as older people's units, where bed occupancy was in excess of 100%.